second-state/libeni/docs/developer-guide.rst

 Parse Arguments
 ```````````````

-After the parameter is converted into ``json::Array``, `libeni` will call the pure virtual function `parse` that allows your ENI operation to get the arguments.
+After the parameter is converted into ``json::Array``, libENI will call the pure virtual function `parse` that allows your ENI operation to get the arguments.

 Store the arguments into member variables for further use.
 Return ``false`` when the given arguments are not correct (e.g., lacking arguments).